-Fig. 3: Day 1 forecast map for the domain Munich showing the areas drawn to depict low (15 - 50 %) thunderstorm probability (inside the thin yellow contour) and high (> 50%) thunderstorm probability (inside the thick yellow line), as well as a level 1 and 2 of severe weather threat (see Text and Tables 1 and 2 for definitions).
+Fig. 3: Day 1 forecast map showing the areas drawn to depict low (15 - 50 %) thunderstorm probability (inside the thin yellow contour) and high (> 50%) thunderstorm probability (inside the thick yellow line), as well as a level 1 and 2 of severe weather threat (see the text and Tables 1 and 2 for definitions).
 The map also shows the data to verify the forecast, i.e. the observed severe weather reports from the European Severe Weather Database: heavy rain (blue circles), tornadoes (red triangles), yellow V's (severe wind > 25 m/s), and large (>= 2 cm) hail (green triangles), as well as lightning detected by the EUCLID network (purple).

 Fig. 4: Nowcast map with verification data.
 The map shows areas outlined by red contours within which thunderstorms are expected within the next two hours.
-The characters W, H, and R indicate that a threat of wind, hail or rain is expected, respectively.
+The characters W, H, and R indicate that the main threat would be for wind, hail and extreme rainfall, respectively.
 The symbols, as in Fig. 3.a., denote the occurrence of such phenomena according to reports entered into the ESWD.